kta-intel/openfl/openfl-workspace/flower-app-pytorch/README.md

 ### Configure the Experiment
-Notice under `./plan`, you will find the familiar OpenFL YAML files to configure the experiment. `col.yaml` and `data.yaml` will be populated by the collaborators that will run the Flower client app and the respective data shard or directory they will perform their training and testing on. plan.yaml configures the experiment itself.
+Notice under `./plan`, you will find the familiar OpenFL YAML files to configure the experiment. `col.yaml` and `data.yaml` will be populated by the collaborators that will run the Flower client app and the respective data shard or directory they will perform their training and testing on.
+`plan.yaml` configures the experiment itself.
 The Open-Flower integration makes a few key changes to the `plan.yaml`:

 1. Introduction of a new top-level key (`connector`) to configure a newly introduced component called `Connector`.
 Specifically, the Flower integration uses a `Connector` subclass called `ConnectorFlower`.
-This component is run by the aggregator and is responsible for initializing the Flower SuperLink and connecting to the OpenFL server.
-The superlink parameters can be configured using `connector.settings.superlink_params`.
+This component is run by the aggregator and is responsible for initializing the Flower `SuperLink` and connecting to the OpenFL server.
+The `SuperLink` parameters can be configured using `connector.settings.superlink_params`.
 If nothing is supplied, it will simply run `flower-superlink --insecure` with the command's default settings as dictated by Flower.
 It also includes the option to run the flwr run command via `connector.settings.flwr_run_params`.
-Without setting these commands, the aggregator will not invoke `flwr run` and it will be up to the user to run this process separately to start a Flower experiment.
+If `flwr_run_params` are not provided, the user will be expected to run `flwr run <app>` from the aggregator machine to initiate the experiment.

 ```yaml
 connector: